plang85/plang85.github.io/_posts/2017-12-20-ci-numerical-apps.md

 ## More on simulation applications

 Here scaling tests will be performed on changing spatial discretizations of the same physical objects.
-This requires special care in defining comparison functions, since reling on integrals/cumulatives can be a serious pitfall.
+This requires special care in defining comparison functions, since relying on integrals/cumulatives can be a serious pitfall.

 ... :construction: